dsholes/dsholes.github.io-source/content_ideas.md

     4. Git
 3. Publish website
 4. Finish all articles in `content`.
 Right now some are saved as `status=draft`.
+5. Useful for turning jupyter notebooks into markdown/html without input: https://medium.com/capital-fund-management/automated-reports-with-jupyter-notebooks-using-jupytext-and-papermill-619e60c37330
+    1. Use newest version of jupyterlab and nbconvert

 Python:
 1. Installing Python on Your Computer